-Transparency is a word many businesses have latched onto.
-Companies use the promise of running a transparent operation to present an inviting brand to stakeholders, customers and employees.
+Transparency is a word many businesses, including some in the world of digital marketing, have latched onto.
+Companies use the promise of running a transparent operation to present an inviting brand to stakeholders, customers, and employees.

 There’s just one problem: too many of these companies say one thing but do another, which is the polar opposite of transparency.

 But let’s back up and clear the air.
 The notion of operating a business with complete transparency isn’t a pipe dream.
 There are businesses that have achieved success with a candid and sincere culture, and it’s these brands that have spurred others to follow in their footsteps.

 Moz, a marketing software company, has transparency built right into its core values.
 And Moz’s founder and former CEO, Rand Fishkin, is a zealous supporter of transparency; look no further than this soul-baring post for evidence Rand doesn’t just talk about transparency - he lives it.